relevance/edn-ruby/README.md

 ```

 By default, this will work for strings, symbols, numbers, arrays, hashes, sets, nil, Time, and boolean values.

+**edn** has some different terminology, and a type that does not map cleanly to Ruby.
+In **edn**, you have _keywords_, which look like Ruby symbols and have the same meaning and purpose.
+You also have **edn** _symbols_, which generally reflect variable names, but have several purposes.
+We parse these and return `EDN::Symbol` values for them, as they are not directly portable into Ruby.

 ### Tagged Values